leaningtech/labs/src/content/docs/cheerp/reference/additional-tools/Cheerp-memory-profiler-for-WebAssembly.md

 ## Memory usage graph

-You can use the `memprofui.js` visualiser to get a real-time view of memory usage.
-Once you have a file compiled with the memprof library, you only need to add a script tag and initialise the visualiser.
+The memprof library includes a visualiser to get a real-time view of memory usage.
+Once you have a program linked with the memprof library, you can use the `CheerpMemUI` js-exported class.
 The visualiser component needs to access the DOM, so it can only be used for code running in the main thread (i.e. not a WebWorker).

 ```html
 <!doctype html>